VargaJoe/sensenet-index-tools/README.md

 # Clean up orphaned index entries (items that exist in index but not in database)
 dotnet run -- clean-orphaned --index-path "<path-to-index>" --connection-string "<sql-connection-string>" --repository-path "/Root/Path/To/Check"

+# Clean up orphaned index entries (items that exist in index but not in database)
+dotnet run -- clean-orphaned --index-path "<path-to-index>" --connection-string "<sql-connection-string>" --repository-path "/Root/Path/To/Check"
 ```

 ## PowerShell Helper Scripts